 Not included in your delivery

-Heat a drizzle of olive oil in a small pot over medium-high heat.
+• Heat a drizzle of oil in a small pot over medium-high heat.
 Add minced onion and couscous.
-Cook, stirring, until onion is softened and couscous is lightly toasted, 2-3 minutes.
-Add ¾ cup water (1½ cups for 4 servings) and stock concentrate.
+Cook, stirring, until onion is softened and couscous is lightly toasted, 2-3 minutes. • Add ¾ cup water (1½ cups for 4 servings) and stock concentrate.
 Bring to a boil, then cover and reduce to a low simmer.
-Cook until couscous is tender, 6-8 minutes.
-Keep covered off heat until ready to use in step 5.
+Cook until couscous is tender, 6-8 minutes. • Keep covered off heat until ready to use in step 5.

-• Meanwhile, toss zucchini and onion wedges on a baking sheet with a large drizzle of olive oil, sumac, salt, and pepper.
-Broil or bake on top rack, tossing halfway through, until lightly charred, 10-15 minutes.
+• Meanwhile, toss zucchini and onion wedges on a baking sheet with a large drizzle of oil, sumac, salt, and pepper. • Broil, tossing halfway through, until lightly charred, 10-15 minutes.
 TIP: Watch carefully to avoid burning.

-• While veggies roast, slice grilling cheese into four large pieces (for 4 servings, cut into eight large pieces).
-Place Za’atar Spice on a plate.
-Coat cheese in za’atar, pressing to adhere.
-Heat a drizzle of olive oil in a large, preferably nonstick, pan over mediumhigh heat.
+• While veggies roast, slice grilling cheese into four large pieces (eight pieces for 4 servings). • Place Za’atar Spice on a plate.
+Coat cheese in za’atar, pressing to adhere. • Heat a drizzle of oil in a large, preferably nonstick, pan over medium-high heat.
 Add cheese and cook until browned, 1-2 minutes per side.

 • Transfer cooked couscous to a large bowl.
 Stir in tomatoes, lemon zest, half the roasted veggies, half the cilantro, and a squeeze of lemon juice.
 Season with salt and pepper.